greenelab/xswap-manuscript/manuscript.md

 The second prediction task mirrored the first task, but it involved reconstructing networks based on subsampled networks with only 70% of the original edges.
-Because edges were sampled uniformly without replacement, the subsampled networks share similar degree distributions to the original networks (see Figure {@fig:degree}B).
+Because edges were sampled uniformly without replacement, the subsampled networks share similar degree distributions to the original networks (see Figure {@fig:degree-bias}B).
 Unlike in the first task, edges that were present in the sampled network were not tested and therefore are not included in the performance metrics.
 The results of the second prediction task further demonstrate a high level of performance for degree-sequence-based node pair features (Figure {@fig:discrimination}).
 The edge prior was able to reconstruct the unsampled network with an AUROC of greater than 0.9 in 14 of 20 networks.